Market Mall: History

 In 2012, longtime anchor tenant Zellers closed; it was redeveloped as a Target store, which opened on May 6, 2013, but closed in April 2015.

 As of October 5, 2017, the anchor store previously containing Kmart, Zellers, and Target has redeveloped as several smaller retailers, including a Sporting Life and the relocated Homesense.

 In late 2019, a "luxury" Landmark Cinemas movie theatre opened in the southwest corner of the mall property where Staples used to be located.

+In 2022/23, anchor tenant Toys "R" Us closed and was replaced by Decathlon in 2023/24.

 On June 1, 2025, anchor tenant Hudson's Bay closed.